 How does Hydroquinone work?

-You’ll find this powerful active ingredient in over-the-counter skin care products at a concentration of up to 2%.
+You’ll find this powerful active ingredient in over-the-counter skin care products, as well as at the prescription level.
 Our favorite?
 SLMD’s Dark Spot Fix.
-With the highest over-the-counter concentration of Hydroquinone and added Salicylic Acid and Kojic Acid, this blend helps to reduce the appearance of pigmentation, even out complexion, and keep pores clear and healthy.
+With the highest over-the-counter concentration of Hydroquinone and added The lightweight gel blends Hydroquinone, Salicylic Acid and Kojic Acid, to help reduce the appearance of pigmentation, even out complexion, and keep pores clear and healthy.

 Hydroquinone in prescription products are typically at concentrations up to 4%, but dermatologists will often turn to compound pharmacies to create products that contain up to 10-12% Hydroquinone.
 When being incorporated into prescription products, the most common ingredients that dermatologists will incorporate it with are tretinoin, retinol, vitamin C or glycolic acid.

 Typically, results are seen after four to six weeks of continuous use!
 Note that products containing Benzoyl Peroxide or Resorcinol should not be used with Hydroquinone.
 When you are using Hydroquinone, also be sure you are applying SPF every day (you should be anyways!), so UV rays don’t have the chance to intensify spots you are trying to lighten up.
-A moisturizer with built in sunscreen like SLMD Daily Moisturizer with SPF 15 kills two birds with one stone, but a mineral-powdered sunscreen like UV Bounce is another great option for those wanting a different texture, and looking to mattify their skin throughout the day.
+A moisturizer with built in sunscreen like SLMD Daily Moisturizer with SPF 15 kills two birds with one stone.

 At the end of the day

 It’s always best to consult with your dermatologist if you’re unsure whether a skincare ingredient is right for you.
-Lighten up those dark spots with Hydroquinone, if you wish, and keep on applying your SPF!
+Reduce the appearance of those dark spots with Hydroquinone, if you wish, and keep on applying your SPF!
 You’ll be on your way to flaunting a brighter, even, complexion in no time.